robochat/simpletable/Readme.md

 Introduction
 ------------

-Simpletable is a tiny datastructure library for python2 (not python3 currently) that provides two versions of a table class i.e. a way of storing data in rows and columns.
+Simpletable is a tiny datastructure library for python2 (and python3) that provides two versions of a table class i.e. a way of storing data in rows and columns.